Christopher Wilkes

-Christopher C. Wilkes is the former chief judge for West Virginia's largest judicial circuit, the 23rd Judicial Circuit, encompassing Morgan, Jefferson, and Berkeley counties.
-Wilkes was first elected to the court in 1992 and has served on the bench since 1993.
-He has been reelected four times since, most recently in 2016.
-On August 17, 2018, he announced his candidacy for the Supreme Court of Appeals of West Virginia Division 1.
-He was not elected, placing third among ten candidates.
-Wilkes retired in January 2019, but continued to serve as a senior judge.
+Christopher C. Wilkes is the former chief judge for West Virginia's then-largest Circuit Court, the 23rd Judicial Circuit, encompassing Morgan, Jefferson, and Berkeley counties, and currently serves as a senior status judge in that court's Business Court Division.
+Wilkes was first elected to the 23rd Judicial Circuit in 1992, and was elected again in 2000, 2008, and 2016.
+He announced his retirement as an elected judge in December 2018, and has continued serving as a senior status judge by appointment of the Supreme Court of Appeals of West Virginia.
+In 2018, he unsuccessfully sought election to the Supreme Court of Appeals of West Virginia, placing third among ten candidates.